Supporting Document for Developing your Creative Practice Application

 Creative Practice

 Over the past six years, I have developed my practice as a social issues writer and multi-disciplinary artist who likes to experiment with ways of bringing my social commentary to new audiences.
-I have published a darkly funny social commentary novel about a German Integrationskurs (I Keep My Shadow Light with Lost & Found Books) and created a series of accompanying posters, bringing my social commentary out of the literary world and onto the streets of Berlin.
-I organised a Book Action Day, working with former colleagues and friends to create the campaign, cycling around the city with a group of 50 people to hang the posters in the places they describe/relate to.
+I have published a darkly funny social commentary novel about immigration in Berlin (I Keep My Shadow Light with Lost & Found Books) launched in May 2026 with 2 sold-out events, and created a series of accompanying posters, bringing my social commentary out of the literary world and onto the streets of Berlin.

 I Keep My Shadow Light social commentary poster series